-Overactive Bladder Clinical Trial
+Overactive Bladder Clinical Trials

 Do you experience frequent urination?
 This a common symptom associated with a medical condition known as overactive bladder.
 The cause?
 Patients experience these symptoms as a result of a bladder storage function issue.
 This problem creates that sudden and frequent urge to urinate.
 This condition can be difficult to manage and a source of intense anxiety.

 If you are living with these symptoms, the you could qualify for an overactive bladder clinical trial at our clinic in Port Orange, Florida.
 For those who have never participated in a clinical trial, we have some additional resources on our site that you should take a look at.